-Blogging can be tough.
+Blogging and also writing can be tough.
 Unless you have a topic that is giving you an infinite amount of content to write about, you’re probably going to run out of ideas sooner or later and you might start running into a creative wall.
 I know this has happened to me!

 It can spell the death of an otherwise informative and interesting blog, and it’s one of the things that writers fear the most when they turn their blogs from a hobby into a full-time job.
 Sadly, many writers try to get around the problem of a creative block by using questionable tactics.
 For instance, they might decide to repurpose an old post and disguise it as a new one, or they might hire third-party ghostwriters to make content for their blog.